Skip to main content

 Current policy priorities

-The 2017 tripartite agreement and subsequent extensions
+The 2023 tripartite agreement

-The agreement includes the following main elements:
+The agreement includes the following main elements for skilled and unskilled workers:

 References